a455bcd9/ThunderCloud/README.md

 # ThunderCloud - Lightning in the Cloud!
 This project makes it really easy (or at least as easy as it can be) to run a lightning node *cheaply* in the cloud.
 It contains a CDK (https://docs.aws.amazon.com/cdk/latest/guide/home.html) stack that sets up the required networking and an EC2 instance to run your node, and a setup script that installs and configures LND using neutrino as the backend.
 The EC2 instance used is a `t4g.micro`, an ARM-based instance with a gig of memory and two cores which runs just over $6/month, or just below $4/month if you commit to a year through a Reserved Instance (https://aws.amazon.com/ec2/pricing/reserved-instances/).
-So for ~$6 a month you can run a lightning node and now worry about hardware, power, networking, etc. Or if you want to run it for 2 weeks to try some experiment or something, you can and then just tear it down and stop the meter!
+So for ~$6 a month you can run a lightning node and not worry about hardware, power, networking, etc. Or if you want to run it for 2 weeks to try some experiment or something, you can and then just tear it down and stop the meter!

 ## Things you need to do first
 - Install the AWS CLI (https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) and set it up with AWS creds.